pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 - This API has limitation to support advanced quantization intention and complicated quantization operator patterns as in the discussion of `Issue-96288 <https://github.com/pytorch/pytorch/issues/96288>`__ to support ``conv add`` fusion.
-- This API uses ``QConfigMapping`` and ``BackendConfig`` as separate object in quantization configuration which may cause confusion about incompatibilities between these 2 objects.
+- This API uses ``QConfigMapping`` and ``BackendConfig`` as separate object in quantization configuration which may cause confusion about incompatibilities between these two objects.
 Also these quantization configurations require too much quantization details users need to know which can be hidden from user interface to make it simpler.

 To address these issues,